apache/amoro/ams/dashboard/README.md

 <b>If You are a frontend developer</b>

-You can in the `/ams/dashboard/src/utils/request.ts`

-change the `export const baseURL = '/'` to the `export const baseURL = '/mock'`

-In the `ams/dashboard` directory, run `pnpm dev` to start a development server for the dashboard app at `http://127.0.0.1:8080`.
+In the `ams/dashboard` directory, run `pnpm dev:mock` to start a development server for the dashboard app at `http://127.0.0.1:8080`.

 <b>If You not.
 You just running `pnpm dev`</b>